 BE1: The Belgian Open Energy Day had a well-defined goal.
 Under the assumption that most visitors would already have some knowledge on the various demonstrated energy techniques, the objective of the demonstration was to show them the practical implications of using these.
 By listening to and discussing with the host farmers and other experts they gained relevant 'experience-based' knowledge.
 Last, but not least, they could see 'for themselves'.

-5.3 ACCESS
+5.11.3 The hosting farm